edesabarbaro/hiring-engineers/answers.md

 Here, I made a mistake that made me lose a lot of time.
 - I used [the documentation](https://docs.datadoghq.com/agent/agent_checks/) to try to create the Agent check.
-- After reading it, I decided to make an integration and started following the indications.
+- After reading it, I decided to make an integration and started following the indications, instead of using [Your first check](https://docs.datadoghq.com/agent/agent_checks/#your-first-check)
 - So I installed ruby and wget

 <a href="https://i.imgur.com/zq1paOE.jpg" title="Installing ruby">